digicosmos86/datascience-blog/docs/_posts/forget-about-matplotlib.you-should-be-using-altair.md

 ## When not to use `altair`?

 `altair` is not designed for larger datasets.
 It saves all data it uses into a `vega-lite` schema, which is then rendered.
 If you have a large data file with millions of datapoints, then `altair` is not for you.
 You might want to look into `plotly` which has great WebGL support, or `kepler.gl` if you are doing large-scale geospatial analysis.

+Another issue with `altair` and all `vega`-based visualizations is that there are very limited options for animations.
+While `plotly` has [some pretty cool animation features](https://plotly.com/python/animations/), if cool transitions are what you are looking for, maybe you should look at those JavaScript charting libraries such as `c3.js`, `chartjs`, or `apex charts`.
+Plain D3 gives you maximal flexibility at the cost of a ton of developer time.

 In any other situation, `altair` will be a worthy addtion to your tool chain.
 Now you can even set altair as pandas backend for `pandas` ([details here](https://github.com/altair-viz/altair_pandas)) for quick exploratory analyses.
 You can also use `StreamLit` with `altair` to build data dashboards.
 My next blog post will be on how to use `altair` to create beautiful interactive maps with `geojson` and `topojson`.
 Please stay tuned!